Cryptography 101: Public Key, Private Key, and How They Work Together

 Cryptography is a fascinating field that underpins the security of our digital lives.
 Public key and private key cryptography work hand in hand to ensure secure communication and data protection.
 By understanding the principles and algorithms behind cryptography, we can appreciate the effort that goes into keeping our digital world secure.

-The Kiteworks Private Content Network, a FIPS 140-2 Level validated secure file sharing and file transfer platform, consolidates email, file sharing, web forms, SFTP and managed file transfer, so organizations control, protect, and track every file as it enters and exits the organization.
+The Kiteworks Private Data Network, a FIPS 140-2 Level validated secure file sharing and file transfer platform, consolidates email, file sharing, web forms, SFTP and managed file transfer, so organizations control, protect, and track every file as it enters and exits the organization.

 Kiteworks provides robust encryption capabilities to ensure the security and integrity of an organization’s data.
 Kiteworks emails are encrypted and decrypted automatically and seamlessly, and recipients use their native email accounts.
 All files undergo an integrity check using an MD5 hash digital fingerprint and all content is sent over an encrypted SSL connection, with the ability to disable TLS 1.0 or 1.1 for enhanced security.